 - Set up automated ranking alerts, but only act on major drops after investigation.

-- Start using all your keyword data in your planning and research processes.
+- Start using all your keyword data in your planning and keyword research processes.